eddwebster/football_analytics/README.md

 *    [`statsbombapi`](https://github.com/Torvaney/statsbombapi) - a Python API wrapper and dataclasses for Statsbomb data;
 *    [`statsbombpy`](https://github.com/statsbomb/statsbombpy) - a Python library written by Francisco Goitia to access StatsBomb data;
 *    [`statsbomb-parser`](https://github.com/imrankhan17/statsbomb-parser) - Python library to convert StatsBomb's JSON data into easy-to-use CSV format;
 *    [`socceraction`](https://github.com/ML-KULeuven/socceraction) - a Python library for valuing the individual actions performed by soccer players.
-Includes an Expected Threat (xT) implementation.
-From [Tom Decroos](https://twitter.com/TomDecroos) et. al.;
+Includes an Expected Threat (xT) implementation by Tom Decroos](https://twitter.com/TomDecroos) et. al.;
 *    [`soccermix`](https://github.com/ML-KULeuven/soccermix) - a soft clustering technique based on mixture models that decomposes event stream data into a number of prototypical actions of a specific type, location, and direction by Tom Deccoos and ML-KULeuven;
 *    [`soccerplot`](https://github.com/Slothfulwave612/soccerplots) -  a Python package that can be used for making visualizations for football analytics by Slothfulwave;
 *    [`Tyrone Mings`](https://github.com/FCrSTATS/tyrone_mings) - a Python TransferMarkt webscraper by [FCrSTATS](https://twitter.com/FC_rstats); and